-From out Utah plumbers that understand our local weather and seasons, here are a few tips on how to check, maintain, and prepare your sprinklers for summer.
+From our Utah professional drain cleaners and rooters that understand our local weather and seasons, here are a few tips on how to check, maintain, and prepare your sprinklers for summer.

 1. If your sprinkler system was properly winterized, you would first need to turn your sprinkler lines back on.